16th October 2017

 This episode is a major departure from the last few weeks where we focused on investment rebalancing, investment portfolios and the impact of time on your investment success.
 So if it doesn’t hit the mark for you then please let us know!!
 Feedback is gold!

 Firstly, and as always, we are chuffed that you have checked out our website & podcast.
-We are on a mission to make financial planning accessible to Ireland's normal folk in their 20s & 30s (millennials!?).
+We are on a mission to make financial planning accessible to Ireland’s investors and pension holders.
 We ask for your help to spread the word, share the article with the little icons at the bottom, check out the podcast, and in general just be a huge fan of our little site!
 Be delighted if you checked out our why.

 This episode does not address the costs of trying to conceive and the various medical methods to do that.
 While this is something which is faced by many many couples, we empathise however we really don’t know enough about it here to put together helpful information.